CARD: Cluster-level Adaptation with Reward-guided Decoding for Personalized Text Generation: Introduction

+\textit{Can we leverage group-level priors for efficiency while pushing individual preferences entirely to lightweight decoding-time control?}

-To address these challenges, we introduce \textbf{CARD}, a framework grounded by the insight that personalization signals are inherently hierarchical: broad preferences are shared as group-level priors, while fine-grained nuances (e.g., lexical choices) manifest as stable individual differences.
-Based on this structure, CARD first (i) performs cluster-level adaptation by learning shared adapters that capture common group preferences, thereby amortizing adaptation costs and establishing robust priors for cold-start users.
+To address these challenges, we introduce \textbf{CARD}, a framework grounded in the insight that personalization signals are inherently hierarchical: broad preferences are shared as group-level priors, while fine-grained nuances manifest as stable individual differences.
+Based on this structure, CARD first (i) achieves hierarchical scalable adaptation by clustering users to learn shared adapters that capture common group preferences, thereby amortizing adaptation costs and establishing robust priors for low-resource users.

-Building on the group-level structure and the challenge of constructing high-quality preference pairs in prior PEFT personalization, CARD (ii) introduces a preference-pair construction strategy based on group--individual complementarity.
-Specifically, we form input-aligned pairs under the same context, contrasting an individual user’s output with a strong cluster-level baseline generated from identical prompts, which reduces semantic confounding and yields stable supervision for learning individual deviations.
+Building on these group-level priors and addressing the challenge of constructing high-quality user preference pairs, CARD (ii) introduces an implicit preference learning strategy, which explicitly reduces semantic confounding and yields stable supervision for learning individual stylistic deviations.